Rayirth116/X-Terminal/README.md

 - All imports should be outside of the run function

 ## Licensing

-This project was originally created by [Rayirth](https://github.com/Rayirth116) and includes contributions from multiple collaborators; licensed under GPLv3 or later.
+This project was started by [Rayirth](https://github.com/Rayirth116) and has been built collectively by multiple contributors, each making important additions.
+All ownership and rights to the repository and its code are retained by Rayirth, regardless of contribution size.
+Licensed under the **GPLv3 or later**.